Your Need-to-Know About the NASCLA Exam

 Your NASCLA Accredited Examination will only eliminate your need to complete a trade examination if you live in a participating state.
 Otherwise, you will still need to complete any additional license requirements imposed by the state you wish to conduct contracting work in.

-N.B.
-We also offer each state separate Business Law Exam Prep Courses and Practice Tests too!
+CTC also offers each state's separate Business Law Exam Prep Courses and Practice Tests too!

 How Difficult is the NASCLA Exam?